MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

 A web interface will be included as part of `oakd` that allows for
  * Listing and managing OAAs that belong to you
- * Lightweight workflow/approval queues for _Resource User_s
+ * Lightweight workflow/approval queues for _Resource Users_